-Protecting the international financial system from criminal abuse by identifying and closing systemic vulnerabilities through heightened transparency measures has long been an overarching objective of the AML regime.
-At the same time, effective implementation of sanctions policies also requires a transparent and accountable international financial system to enable the identification of sanctioned activities and interests of sanctioned individuals and entities.
+Protecting the international financial system from criminal abuse by identifying and closing systemic vulnerabilities through heightened transparency measures has long been an overarching objective of the AML/CFT regime.
+At the same time, effective implementation of sanctions policy also requires a transparent and accountable international financial system to enable the identification of sanctioned activities and interests of sanctioned individuals and entities.
 Achieving such financial transparency and accountability requires effective jurisdictional and institutional implementation of preventive measures-backed by sound supervision and enforcement-as called for by AML/CFT regimes.

-The AML preventive measures most applicable to transparency are customer and beneficial ownership identification and verification, company formation disclosure requirements, the Travel Rule requiring certain information to be included with cross-border transactions, and record-keeping requirements.
-Under global standards, these measures apply not just to financial institutions but also to so called "designated non-financial businesses and professions" (DNFBPs), including trust and company service providers, lawyers and accountants, dealers in precious metals and stones, real estate agents, and casinos.
+The AML/CFT preventive measures most applicable to transparency are customer and beneficial ownership identification and verification, company formation disclosure requirements, the Travel Rule requiring certain information to be included with crossborder transactions, and record-keeping requirements.
+Under global standards, these measures apply not just to financial institutions but also to so called "designated nonfinancial businesses and professions" (DNFBPs), including trust and company service providers, lawyers and accountants, dealers in precious metals and stones, real estate agents, and casinos.

-Information Sharing and Cooperation
+Information Sharing & Cooperation

 Information sharing and other forms of cooperation are critical factors for effective and impactful outcomes in implementing sanctions and combating financial crimes.

-Cooperation in both areas comes in many forms and often supports multiple outcomes, including AML and sanctions-related investigations, analysis, indictments, assets freezing and seizing, and civil and criminal penalties.
+Cooperation in both areas comes in many forms and often supports multiple outcomes including AML/CFT and sanctions-related investigations, analysis, indictments, assets freezing and seizing, and civil and criminal penalties.

 One suspicious activity report filed by a financial institution or DNFBP may contain important lead information for multiple domestic and foreign agencies working collaboratively to disrupt terrorist support networks, human rights abusers, or sanctions evaders facilitating the proliferation of weapons of mass destruction, to name just a few examples.

-- According to FATF, "effectively sharing information concerning possible cases of abuse of the financial system with relevant authorities is one of the cornerstones of an effective AML/CFT system."
-FATF has published reports on consolidated standards on information sharing which are set out in 25 of 40 of its recommendations and impact 7 immediate outcomes of the FATF Methodology for assessing effectiveness; information sharing among competent domestic authorities; private sector information sharing; data protection, technology and private sector information sharing; AML/CFT and public-private sector partnership; and recovering international proceeds of crime through interagency networks. - Sanctions-related interagency and international cooperation has reached a new high in response to Russia's military invasion of Ukraine, including the establishment of new task forces and coalitions.
-The US Department of Justice in 2022 established Task Force KleptoCapture, staffed with prosecutors, agents, and analysts from seven agencies to enforce Russia sanctions and export controls.
+According to the Financial Action Task Force, "effectively sharing information concerning possible cases of abuse of the financial system with relevant authorities is one of the cornerstones of an effective AML/CFT system."
+FATF has published several reports on this subject, including consolidated standards for information sharing which are set out in 25 of 40 of its recommendations and impact seven immediate outcomes of the FATF Methodology for assessing effectiveness; information sharing among competent domestic authorities; private sector information sharing; data protection, technology and private sector information sharing; AML/CFT and publicprivate sector partnership; and recovering international proceeds of crime through inter-agency networks.

+Sanctions-related interagency and international cooperation has reached a new high in response to Russia's full-scale invasion of Ukraine, including the establishment of new task forces and coalitions.
+The U.S. Department of Justice established Task Force KleptoCapture, staffed with prosecutors, agents, and analysts from seven agencies to enforce Russia sanctions and export controls.
 Multilaterally, the 27 members of the European Union, the members of the G7 (Canada, France, Germany, Italy, Japan, the UK, and the United States), and Australia established the Price Cap Coalition to place a price cap on Russia origin crude oil and petroleum products to restrict the revenue Russia receives to fund its war in Ukraine.